Uh oh: If you've ever used OkCupid, you will want to read this

 Many are upset, if not downright appalled, by the disregard for research ethics.

-Aarhus University, where Kirkegaard studies, has distanced themselves from the researchers and the data dump, tweeting:
+Aarhus University, where Kirkegaard studies, has distanced themselves from the researchers and the data dump, tweeting: false

 Over one hundred academics have signed an open letter to the University demanding they request an apology from Kirkegaard and perform an investigation into the researchers’s data collection methods.